MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calls-dashboard-guides.md

 # Monitor key metrics with the Guides Calls Dashboard

-The Dynamics 365 Guides Calls Dashboard is a web-based tool that lets you monitor and analyze the calls made with Guides.
+The Dynamics 365 Guides Calls Dashboard is a web-based tool that lets you monitor and analyze the calls made with Guides and Remote Assist.
 You can monitor key operational metrics, identify operational efficiencies, and gain insights into how your workers are using Guides to collaborate.

 Use the dashboard to:

-- See the count and duration of calls made with Guides.
+- See the count and duration of calls made with Guides and Remote Assist.
 - Filter the calls by date, device, location, and other properties.
 - View the details of each call such as location and duration.

 > [!NOTE]
 > This feature is intended to help supervisors and managers derive insights regarding operational efficiencies and usage of Dynamics 365 Guides.
 This feature is not intended for use in making, and should not be used to make decisions that affect the employment of an employee or group of employees, including compensation, rewards, seniority, or other rights or entitlements.
 Customers are solely responsible for using Dynamics 365, this feature, and any associated feature or service in compliance with all applicable laws, including laws relating to accessing individual employee analytics and monitoring.
 End users will need to enable access from their device to phone call records and specifically consent to sharing location information before that information is shared and available through the dashboard.
 However, customers are also encouraged to have a mechanism in place to inform their users that analytics (such as call duration and location) relating to their communications are collected.

+## Prerequisites

+- Access to the Guides model-driven app or Power Apps

 ## Access the Calls Dashboard

+With the standard roles, Admins can view all data.
+Authors can view their own call data.
+Visibility may differ if a custom security group is in use.

 1. [Open the model-driven app](open-model-driven-app.md).